royoelen/hanze-python-qtl-workshop/docs/source/input_files.rst

-Now that you have taken a look at the files, let us continue onto the actual eQTL mapping :doc:`qtl_mapping`
+Now that you have taken a look at the files, let us continue onto the actual eQTL mapping at :doc:`qtl_mapping`